 Best of all, there are low barriers to entry, for both readers and authors.
 A reader can jump into a new duke Regency as easily as an episode of a favorite television program.
 It takes only a little marginal effort to start a new book, or a new author, or a new series.
 Because the history and rules are already known before the reading begins, the author can dive right into character development.
 The key research for the author is reading more of the same.
 One author, Maggie Mackeever, advised prospective authors to ”Immerse [themselves] in Georgette Heyer” and to “Read until [they] have the era fixed clearly in [their] head[s].”
 In other words, Regency dukes are commodities.
 We can buy and sell them easily on the free market—in novel form, of course.

 Where is the harm in this?
 A good book is a good book, right?
-In moderation and with an audience who understands how this world has been fabricated, any reader can enjoy a Regency duke story.
+With an audience who understands how this world has been fabricated, any reader can enjoy a Regency duke story.
 No single book, author, publisher, or reader is wrong.
 Read it all!
 But there are problems, in the aggregate.
 To find out what the are, read part two of History Ever After.

 (To go back to the History Ever After content page and find the handout flyer, click here.)